Genus-one open string amplitudes on AdS$_5\times$S$^3$ from CFT: One-loop amplitudes to order

 The presence of $f^{(3)}(x,\xb)$ is expected also for a different reason.
 In ref. \cite{Heckelbacher:2022fbx}, the authors evaluate the one-loop bubble diagram in $\phi^4$ theory on AdS$_4$.
 Upon closer inspection,\footnote{We thank Paul Heslop and Arthur Lipstein for discussion on this point.} we find that their result is simply related to the function $f^{(3)}(x,\xb)$!
 Naively, we expect the one-loop string corrections considered in this paper to be somewhat related to a one-loop scalar bubble diagram, \textit{a fortiori} given that tree-level correlators in AdS$_5\times$S$^3$ can be obtained from quartic scalar interactions in an AdS$_5\times$S$^3$ bulk \cite{Glew:2023wik}.
 Even though the space-time dimensions differ, this provides an additional physical motivation why this function appears in the position space representation.

-\paragraph{The position space calculation:} We are now ready to state the ansatz for the position space correlators $\mathcal{H}^{(2,n)}(x,\xb)$.
+\paragraph{The position-space calculation:} We are now ready to state the ansatz for the position space correlators $\mathcal{H}^{(2,n)}(x,\xb)$.
 Within each irrep $\mathbf{a}$, each of the above basis functions $\mathcal{Q}_i(x,\xb)$ is multiplied by a rational coefficient function:

 with denominator powers $d_i=d$ for antisymmetric functions $\mathcal{Q}_i(x,\xb)$, while for symmetric functions we have $d_i=d-1$.
 The maximal denominator power $d$ is then correlated with the order in $1/\lambda$: at order $\lambda^{-\frac{m}{2}}$, one has $d=2m+9$.
 The polynomials $q_\mathbf{a}^{(i)}(x,\xb)$ are of the form